charmoniumQ/thesis/prelim_text/README.md

 > Running the same software on the same input data and obtaining the same results

-> \--- [@claerboutElectronicDocumentsGive1992]
+> --- [@claerboutElectronicDocumentsGive1992]

 which many other works use.
 Replicability was defined later as

 > Writing and then running new software based on the description of a computational model or method provided in the original publication, and obtaining results that are similar enough
 >
-> \--- [@rougierSustainableComputationalScience2017]
+> --- [@rougierSustainableComputationalScience2017]

-However, the ACM opted to use the terms how they were defined in metrology, which resulted in the same definitions being applied to opposite words as Claerbout and Karrenbach [@herouxCompatibleReproducibilityTaxonomy2018, @plesserReproducibilityVsReplicability2018].
+The ACM opted to use the terms as they were defined in metrology, which resulted in the same definitions being applied to opposite words as Claerbout and Karrenbach [@herouxCompatibleReproducibilityTaxonomy2018, @plesserReproducibilityVsReplicability2018].
-But the ACM revised their definitions to be compatible with Claerbout and Karrenbach in 2020 [@acminc.staffArtifactReviewBadging2020], so the definitions are mostly in consensus.
+However, the ACM revised their definitions to be compatible with Claerbout and Karrenbach in 2020 [@acminc.staffArtifactReviewBadging2020], so the definitions are mostly in consensus.

 <!-- TODO:
 Patil et al. clarify these definitions and model them mathematically in a (\\sigma)-algbera [@patilStatisticalDefinitionReproducibility2016].